 And that trip inspired my digital nomad life.
 In the last week of my trip, spent walking across the whole of England, I thought and thought about what I wanted from my life now.
 It wasn’t going home to Boston and an easy, conventional life.
 I wanted to keep traveling and live abroad and work on my own terms.

 So that’s my perspective now – where do I want to spend significant time in my digital nomad life?
-So far that’s Greece, and England, and Ireland, and maybe Croatia too (heading there on Wednesday).
+So far that’s Greece, and England, and Ireland, and Croatia too.
 Some of it is cultural, a lot depends on visas, and the general cost of living is a big factor too.
 And of course, the weather, because winter is not my friend.

 I’m fortunate enough to be able to travel the world for a year without working, and now to have spent a year abroad working as a freelance writer.
 Both have been amazing, but different in their own wonderful ways.